-The lab is led by Luigi Maiorano and is based in the Department of Zoology at the University of Rome La Sapienza (Italy).
+The lab is led by Luigi Maiorano and is based in the Department of Biology and Biotechnologies Charles Darwin at Sapienza University of Rome (Italy).
 It is part of the Macroecology and Biodiversity Conservation research group.

 Aim and mission

 We aim to explore the large and global-scale patterns and processes that shape species distribution in space and time.
 We focus on various ecological systems, considering both extant and fossil species, including animals and plants, marine and terrestrial, being particularly active with terrestrial vertebrates in the Mediterranean basin.